-Amazon EMR enables you to quickly and easily provision as much capacity as you need and add or remove capacity at any time.
+Amazon EMR enables you to quickly and easily provision as much capacity as you need, and automatically or manually add and remove capacity.
 This is very useful if you have variable or unpredictable processing requirements.
 For example, if the bulk of your processing occurs at night, you might need 100 instances during the day and 500 instances at night.
 Alternatively, you might need a significant amount of capacity for a short period of time.
-With Amazon EMR you can quickly provision hundreds or thousands of instances, and shut them down when your job is complete (to avoid paying for idle capacity).
+With Amazon EMR you can quickly provision hundreds or thousands of instances, automatically scale to match compute requirements, and shut your cluster down when your job is complete (to avoid paying for idle capacity).

 There are two main options for adding or removing capacity: